-You can dine in the Grand Café which is downstairs, upstairs in the restaurant or enjoy a drink and snacks at the Meister Bar.
-There are many menus to consider including breakfast, brunch, lunch, afternoon tea and dinner.
-Also, ask to see the vegetarian and children’s menus if required.
-I’m just going to focus on the lunch menu at the Grand Café and hopefully I might go back again to talk about the others at some point.
-The chef is Bjoern Wassmuth who has created a menu brimming with classic Mittel-European dishes.
+You can dine in the Grand Café on the ground level, upstairs in the restaurant or enjoy a drink and snacks at the Meister Bar.
+There are many menus to consider; breakfast, brunch, lunch, afternoon tea and dinner.
+Ask to see the vegetarian and children’s menus if required.
+I’m just going to focus on the lunch menu at the Grand Café, and hopefully, I might go back again to talk about the others at some point.
+The chef is Bjoern Wassmuth, who has created a menu brimming with classic Mittel-European dishes.

 Creamy Cauliflower Soup

-For my main I chose a vegetarian option of Schupfnudel.
-This was hand rolled potato noodle which was slightly crispy.
-This was presented on a bed of celeriac puree which was delicious.
+For my main, I chose a vegetarian option of Schupfnudel.
+This was hand-rolled potato noodle which was slightly crispy.
+It was presented on a bed of celeriac puree, which was delicious.
 The dish also included spring greens and wild mushrooms with a butter sauce poured over and a scattering of truffle flakes.
 I enjoyed every mouthful, it was decadent and rich.

 Meanwhile, Homeboy tucked into his Caraway and Coriander Spiced Sea Bass on a base of spinach sauce with mixed peppers over the fish and a serving of turmeric mash.
-He loved the sea bass which was seasoned to perfection.
-The mash potato was amazing, I know because I helped myself to most of it!
+He loved the sea bass, which is seasoned to perfection.
+The mash potato was terrific.
+I know because I helped myself to most of it!

 Popular dishes for main courses are the Chicken or Veal Schnitzels, the German Sausages (veal and pork) served with sauerkraut, Burgers and Hot Dogs.
-Some of these sounded spectacular like the Giant Curry Dog which is a curry infused smoked pork sausage, coleslaw, curried tomato sauce, crisp onions all in a soft brioche roll.
+Some of these sounded spectacular like the Giant Curry Dog which is a curry infused smoked pork sausage, coleslaw, curried tomato sauce, and crispy onions all in a soft brioche roll.
 Or you can try the Calves Liver, Braised Ox Cheek Goulash.
-It’s paradise for meat eaters!
-If you do want to be super healthy try one of the salads.
+It’s a paradise for meat-eaters!
+If you do want to be super healthy, try one of the salads.
 Or order yourself a classic German roll filled with avocado and goats cheese, smoked salmon and cream cheese or chicken club.
 If you’re there for a celebration, then the oysters and caviar might be desirable.